survivejs/webpack-book/manuscript/extending/01_loaders.md

 # Extending with Loaders

 As you have seen so far, loaders are one of the building blocks of webpack.
-If you want to load an asset, you'll most likely need to set up a matching loader definition.
+If you want to load an asset, you most likely need to set up a matching loader definition.
 Even though there are a lot of [available loaders](https://webpack.js.org/loaders/), it is possible you are missing one fitting your purposes.

 You learn to develop a couple of small loaders next.
 But before that, it is good to understand how to debug them in isolation.